sdp-prover/sdp-prover.github.io/index.md

 *SDP* is an theorem disprover for separation logic entailments.
-At its core, *SDP* is equipped with a proof system for non-entailment, which is denoted as $F \nvdash G$.
-To prove a non-entailment, our proof system will apply various inference rules to look for the existence of its witness-model.
-If the non-entailment $F \nvdash G$ can be proved, then *SDP* can conclude that the entailment $F \vdash G$ is invalid.
+At its core, *SDP* is equipped with a proof system for non-entailment, which is denoted as F |/- G. To prove a non-entailment, our proof system will apply various inference rules to look for the existence of its witness-model.
+If the non-entailment F |/- G can be proved, then *SDP* can conclude that the entailment F |- G is invalid.

 # Why needs to disprove entailments?